How Much Does Tax Relief Cost And What Are My Options?

 If you owe less than $50,000, you may also file for a Streamlined Installment Agreement.
 With this IRS monthly payment plan, you can repay your debt in up to 72 monthly payments.
 The IRS will not require you to submit detailed financial information and records (like bank statements).

-If you owe less than $100,000, you may qualify for a streamlined installment agreement that can be repaid in up to 84 monthly payments.
+If you owe less than $100,000, you may qualify for a Streamlined Installment Agreement that can be repaid in up to 84 monthly payments.

 Outside of the “Streamlined” installment agreement, you may still qualify for a monthly payment plan.
 The IRS will review your income and expenses and determine what the disposable amount of income is at the end of the month.
 That disposable amount of monthly income becomes your Installment Agreement.